seba-1511/vimrc/README.md

 * Select a word in visual mode and hit * or # to search backwards/forwards
 * . repeats the last action you did
 * Try :NERDTree for a lot of fun
+* :Autoformat does that, and :Syntastic<tab> shows what is wrong in a file.

 # The Ultimate vimrc